 Check ahead – Very rarely a meeting will be canceled, so be sure to contact the facilitator before attending a critique group for the first time.
 You need not bring a piece for critique in order to check out our groups!

-- Tell is Slant:Nonfiction writing with the book, “Tell it Slant” by Miller and Paola.
+- Tell it Slant:Nonfiction writing with the book, “Tell it Slant” by Miller and Paola.
 Last Wednesday of the month at 6pm.
-Email Mark for the Zoom link: email@example.com
+Email Mark for the Zoom link: firstname.lastname@example.org

 - Kids Lit: A new writing group for writing children’s literature, including YA- young adult.
 Meets last Monday of the month, evenings, currently on Zoom.
 Contact Kate for Zoom link: email@example.com